pedramm7/Wienersattack/README.md

 - Detailed **explanations** of how the attack works.
 - A step-by-step **guide** to testing vulnerable RSA keys.

+## Enhancements & Future Improvements
+Automated weak RSA key generation for testing.
+Web interface for interactive attack demonstrations.
+Performance optimizations for handling larger RSA keys.

+## Disclaimer
+This project is intended solely for educational purposes to demonstrate cryptographic vulnerabilities.
+Do not use this code for malicious, illegal, or unethical purposes.
+The author takes no responsibility for misuse of this tool.
+Always follow ethical hacking practices and obtain proper authorization.

 ## How Wiener's Attack Works
 RSA encryption relies on the security of large prime factorization.
 However, when the **private exponent (d)** is too small, the fraction **e/n** (where *e* is the public exponent and *n* is the modulus) can be **well approximated** by its continued fraction expansion.
 This leads to a vulnerability where an attacker can recover *d*.